Table of Contents

 1) Purpose and Scope

 A code of ethics is broad and value-based, outlining principles such as integrity, honesty, and fairness.
-A Code of Conduct is specific and action-focused, explaining acceptable and unacceptable workplace behaviour.
+In contrast, a Code of Conduct is specific and action-focused, explaining acceptable and unacceptable workplace behaviour.

 2) Application

 The code of ethics applies to everyone and acts as a moral compass for decision-making.
-The Code of Conduct includes role-specific rules and clear instructions for the daily conduct of workplace behaviour.
+In contrast, the Code of Conduct includes role-specific rules and clear instructions for the daily conduct of workplace behaviour.

 3) Enforcement and Compliance

 A code of ethics guides ethical judgements instead of listing strict penalties due to non-conformity.
-The Code of Conduct defines clear consequences for violations and aligns closely with legal requirements.
+In contrast, the Code of Conduct defines clear consequences for violations and aligns closely with legal requirements.

 4) Creation and Evolution

 A code of ethics remains mostly stable as it reflects long-term values.
-A Code of Conduct is updated more frequently to reflect and meet the changes in laws, policies, or organisational practices.
+In contrast, a Code of Conduct is updated more frequently to reflect and meet the changes in laws, policies, or organisational practices.

 Lead people with strategy and shape organisational success with the CIPD Level 7 Advanced Diploma in Strategic People Management now!